Information | Description | |||||||||||

 |||||||||||

-A Student Accommodation Need Statement supports applications for Purpose Built Managed Student Accommodation (PBMSA).
-It seeks to ensure that the needs for student accommodation can be met in an economically, socially and environmentally sustainable way.
+A Student Accommodation Needs Statement supports applications for Purpose Built Managed Student Accommodation (PBMSA).
+It seeks to ensure that the need for student accommodation can be met in an economically, socially and environmentally sustainable way.
 Applicants are required to demonstrate that there is a need for the accommodation based on robust evidence.
 When is it required?
-A Student Accommodation Need Statement is required for all applications for Purpose Built Managed Student Accommodation.
-Guidance The City Council’s Purpose Built Managed Student Accommodation Supplementary Planning Guidance provides guidance on proposals for PBMSA.
+A Student Accommodation Needs Statement is required for all applications for Purpose Built Managed Student Accommodation.
+Guidance Policy HOU12 of the Plan Strategy and the council’s Purpose Built Managed Student Accommodation Supplementary Planning Guidance provide guidance on proposals for PBMSA.
 Specific advice on need is set out in paragraphs 5.53 – 5.56 of the guidance.
-The Student Accommodation Need Statement should provide evidence, as appropriate, to enable the assessment of need, based on known demand and supply indicators at the time within the student housing sector, including details of:
+The Student Accommodation Needs Statement should provide evidence, as appropriate, to enable the assessment of need, based on known demand and supply indicators at the time within the student housing sector, including details of:

 |